 Monitoring your building once dry rot has been treated

 Once the treatment of dry rot has been implemented, our H+R Curator® system can be installed.
 This enables parameters such as the moisture content of timber and other materials to be remotely monitored to allow building failures or defects to be detected and diagnosed at an early stage.
-These systems are a new and powerful tool for the maintenance and management of buildings, their occupants and contents.
+These post-treatment monitoring systems are a new and powerful tool for the maintenance and management of buildings, their occupants and contents.
 With the benefit of the information thus gleaned, insurance risks (and premiums) may be reduced.
-What’s more, it provides a solid basis for maintenance planning thus enabling the building professional and property owner to save time, materials and money.
+What’s more, it provides a solid basis for maintenance planning and enables building professionals and property owners to save on time, materials and expense.

-H+R can also offer the in-house Resurgam® conservation consultancy, which is based on over 25 years of practical and technical experience in the study and conservation of historic buildings and sites.
-The services available to architects, surveyors, contractors and building owners include liaison with statutory and heritage bodies, conservation plans, consultancy on the restoration of historic buildings and their fixtures and fittings and historical research, together with remedial specifications, bills of quantities and tender procurement.
+H+R also provides in-house Resurgam® conservation consultancy, which is based on over 25 years of practical and technical experience in the study and conservation of historic buildings and sites.
+The services are made available to architects, surveyors, contractors and building owners including liaising with statutory and heritage bodies, preparing conservation plans, consultancy on the restoration of historic buildings and their fixtures and fittings and historical research, together with remedial specifications, bills of quantities and tender procurement.